andrelfmp3/IFSP-computer-science-bachelor/README.md

 # IFSP-computer-science-bachelor
 All my studies in the Bachelor of Computer Science at the Federal Institute of São Paulo.
 These repositories contain exercises and full projects in all disciplines.

-Subjects where no coding projects were required:
+Subjects with No Coding-from-Scratch Projects

 - Calculus I and II
 - Digital Circuits